cavalab/cavalab.github.io/_pages/postdoctoral_fellow.md

 ### How to apply

-Interested candidates should email a CV, three letters of reference, and a sample publication to Dr. William La Cava: {{ site.email }}.
+Interested candidates should email a CV, contact info for three references, and a sample publication to Dr. William La Cava: {{ site.email }}.